 - Plus ($24.95 per month): This plan increases your site’s potential load to 30,000 monthly visitors, and provides extra storage.
 Plus, you’ll get access to a dedicated offsite backup solution, a catalog of premium themes, and a number of other features.

-- Advanced ($35.95 per month): In terms of features, this plan is identical to the last.
-However, it bumps your resources and monthly visitor load up even further.
-What’s more, you now get two sites, plus an extra staging site.
+- Pro ($71.95 per month): In terms of features, this plan is identical to the last.
+However, it bumps up your resources and monthly visitor load even further.

 Unlike some hosting plans, the number of sites supported doesn’t go up dramatically along with the tiers.
 This isn’t a service intended for developers, but for WordPress users who want to run one or two fully-optimized and managed sites.
 If that’s what you’re looking for, you do get a lot of value for the cost involved.
 You can also contact DreamHost to get a customized plan set up.